canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_People/People.md

 ## Responsibilities

-Responsible for developing engagement activitives related to the improvement of:
+Responsible for developing engagement activities related to the improvement of:

 * Community
 * Culture